vivchar/ViewFinder/README.md

 * Just use the ViewFinder instead of any ViewHolder;
 * No more need to create a ViewHolder each time in your project;
 * The ViewFinder has the same features as a ViewHolder;
-* The ViewFinder can dynamically provide any link to any view.
+* The ViewFinder can dynamically provide any link to any view;
+* So you can easily add a new view type to your list.

 In few words: The ViewHolder has one function - to provide a link to the view in a layout.
 So when you use the RecyclerView and you need to add a new Type of Item in your list - you must create a new ViewHolder.
 It is fine when you have a few types.
 But it is not fine to create a new ViewHolder each time.
 With this library you no need create a ViewHolder each time.
 The ViewFinder as a universal ViewHolder.
 It can provide a link to anyone view.